federico-moretti/canvas-free-drawing/README.md

 Restore the canvas from the string previously saved

-### Notes:
+### Notes

-Colors must be set with an array indicating the RGB values: [0-255, 0-255, 0-255].
+Colors must be set with an array with RGB values: [0-255, 0-255, 0-255].

 ### Events

-Subscribe to an event emitter, the callback will be called everytime the event gets called.
+Subscribe to an event emitter, the callback will be called when the event gets called.

 These are the events allowed: